Age-Related Macular Degeneration (AMD)

 AMD treatments can be expensive, though how much you pay out-of-pocket depends on your insurance.
 Without insurance, a 2-year course of treatment could cost between $9,000 and $65,000 per year, depending on what your doctor prescribes.
 Some drug companies and other groups offer programs to help low-income people with the costs.

-Some things that can help you adapt to the vison limits that may come with AMD include:
+Some things that can help you adapt to the vision limits that may come with AMD include:

 Mental health and AMD

 Your doctor can recommend a therapist, counselor, or social worker or help you find a support group.
-Family and friends can also provide emotional support as well as help you take care of everyday tasks.
+Family and friends can also provide emotional support and help you take care of everyday tasks.

 Macular degeneration usually gets worse over time.
-But not everyone who has AMD develops it in both eyes or progresses to the late stages.
+But not everyone who has AMD gets it in both eyes or progresses to the late stages.

 The dry form of age-related macular degeneration tends to progress slowly over a period of years.
 The wet type, though, can come on suddenly.

 Since early treatment can help keep symptoms from getting worse, it's important to have regular doctor appointments and eye exams.
-Wet macular degeneration will likely need repeated treatments.
-If you don't get follow-up treatments often enough, your vision may get worse than before you started treatment
+Wet macular degeneration probably will need repeated treatments.
+If you don't get follow-up treatments often enough, your vision may get worse than before you started treatment.

 What to expect with AMD